-This step applies only to stencil index groups.
+This step applies only to stencil index groups, and to the stencil indices in depth/stencil groups.
 If MAP_STENCIL is enabled, then the index is looked up in the PIXEL_MAP_S_TO_S table (otherwise, the index is not looked up).
 The table must have 2^n entries for some integer n.
 The integer index is ANDed with $2^n - 1$, and the resulting value used as an address into the table.
 The integer value in the table replaces the index.